 Biography

-Muntarbhorn lives and works in Merthyr Vale, Wales, London, UK and Bangkok, Thailand.
-Their works can be found in private collections in Austria, Brazil, Canada, France, Italy, Singapore, Thailand, Turkey, the UK and USA.
+Currently based in Merthyr Vale, Wales, London, UK and Bangkok, Thailand, Muntarbhorn’s works are present in international private collections in Austria, Brazil, Canada, France, Italy, Singapore, Thailand, Turkey, the UK and USA.
+Their practice invites audiences to explore healing, transformation, and the unseen realms of infinite consciousness.

 The above artist portrait was photographed by Horst A. Friedrichs at the Tuck London Studio in 2022.
 Muntarbhorn wears their signature aerodynamic Issey Miyake hat, red velvet glove, Comme des Garçons jumpsuit, Junya Watanabe and traditional Thai jewellery and Raf Simons x Adidas trainers.